 15. Nursery

-beautiful baby over pink backgroundOften people are reluctant to come to church if they have an infant.
-They don't want to be a distraction or inconvenience others if the baby starts to cry.
+People are often reluctant to come to church if they have an infant.
+They don't want to distract or inconvenience others if the baby starts to cry.

-Church nurseries are an opportunity for childcare workers and people that love babies to get involved in ministry.
+Church nurseries are an ideal solution.
+People with small children can worship without the stress of trying to quiet their baby or toddler.
+They also provide an opportunity for childcare workers and people who love babies to get involved in ministry.

 16. Children's Ministry